 - Requesting a binding ruling from the Office of Regulations and Rulings, National Commodity Specialist Division.

 - Querying the Customs Rulings Online Search System (CROSS) for binding rulings previously issued for similar merchandise.

 - Determine the textile category number (if applicable).
 The category is a three-digit number listed in parentheses next to the HTSUS number.
 The category number is used for converting from the reporting quantity as noted in the HTSUS to the square meter equivalent, the unit of measure for the restraint limit of the TPL.
 The category number, not the conversion factor is in the HTSUS.
 For more information on textile categories and SME conversion factors see the U.S. Textile and Apparel Category System correlation.

 - Determine whether the merchandise qualifies for preferential treatment and is subject to a restraint limit under a Free Trade Agreement or other special trade program.

 - If the merchandise qualifies for preferential treatment (see above), refer to the Commodity Status Report for Tariff Rate Quotas.
 This weekly report provides information on imported merchandise subject to Tariff Rate Quotas.
 The four most recent reports are available on this web page.
 In addition to textiles, the Commodity Status Report also contains information about food/agricultural and non-textile products, whose quotas are specified in notes to HTS chapters.
 This report assists in tracking rates of fill for the various import restraint limits.

-- Any additional relevant information for a particular quota is posted on the CBP website in the form of Quota Bulletins and Textile Book Transmittals (TBTs).
+- Any additional relevant information for a particular quota is posted on the CBP website in the form of Quota Bulletins.
 These links also contain general information related to the processing of quota-class goods.